mdeliso97/Spotify_Project/readme.md

 # Spotify Featuring Artists Analysis
 Welcome to our Network Analysis project readme file!

 In this project, we analyze the Spotify featuring artists collaboration network.
-Here are the steps to run our project successfully:
+Here are the steps to successfully run our project.

 ## 1. Download the datasets
 To get started, please download the three datasets we use for our analysis.
 You can find the links to download the datasets below: